 The Seymour Duncan SM3 is a mini-humbucker available in a bridge and a neck version.
 It uses a high carbon steel blade and a bottom-loaded Alnico 5 magnet.
 These pickups deliver a clear tone with plenty of midrange.
 Chords sound clean and balanced, and the pickups work well with tube amps for nice sounding overdrive without breaking up too early.

-We have already covered installing these pickups into your guitar, so if you need to do that, we invite you to reference the installation article.
-For this article, we assume that you already have the Seymour Duncan SM3 installed in your guitar.
+We’ve already covered installing these pickups into your guitar, so if you need to set them up, we invite you to reference our pickup installation article.
+For this article, we assume that you already have the Seymour Duncan SM3 installed.

 The Wiring Code

-The Seymour Duncan SM3 uses the Black wire as the Hot, the Red and White, which are joined and taped off, and the Green and Bare, which are joined and considered the Ground.
+The Seymour Duncan SM3 uses the Black wire as the Hot, the Red and White, which are joined and taped off; the Green and Bare are joined and considered the Ground.
 We demonstrate this wiring code in Example 1.